Oregon Public Schools

 Many of the Portland area school districts have address locator.
-On some sites you enter a street address and the elementary, middle, and high schools associated with this address will be displayed.
-Other districts will display a map of the district showing school boundaries and you zoom in on school and/or your residence address.
+On some sites, you enter a street address, and the elementary, middle, and high schools associated with this address will be displayed.
+Other districts will display a map of the district showing school boundaries, and you zoom in on school and your residence address.
 The site that works for just about everyone is Portland Maps.